Table of Contents

 For laser vaporisation you will receive general or spinal anaesthesia.
 Once you are under anaesthesia, the doctor uses a laser resectoscope to enter your bladder through the urethra without making an incision in your lower abdomen (Fig. 1).
 The resectoscope has a laser for vaporisation and a small camera.
 The camera allows the doctor to see a high-quality image of the prostate on a video monitor.

 During the procedure, the laser heats up a small part of the prostate.
 When the prostate tissue reaches boiling point it starts to vaporise.
-In this way, the whole prostate can be treated (Fig. 2).
+In this way, the enlarged parts of the prostate can be treated (Fig. 2).
 After the operation a urinary catheter will be placed in your bladder to drain urine.
 It is also used to continuously flush your bladder and urethra with sterile solution to prevent blood clots.
 You will need the catheter for some days until the urethra is healed and you can urinate on your own.

 How to prepare for the procedure